johnb85022/bash_shell_scripts/README.md

 # bash_shell_scripts
-Bash Shell Scripts I have done.
+Some bash shell scripts that I have done.
+No allway perfect, but useful.
+JB